-Interdependent origination (Skt., pratityasamutpada) is the law of causality, which Shakyamuni discovered at his awakening.
+Interdependent origination (Sanskrit, pratityasamutpada) is the law of causality, which the Buddha discovered at his awakening.
 It revealed to him the whole truth of existence, and in penetrating it he became the Awakened One.
 What he saw was a total vision of how and why all beings throughout space and time are entangled in samsara for countless lives, as well as his own past lives in his progress toward liberation.
 This was the extraordinary insight that distinguished his teaching from others, so it is said, “whoever sees interdependent origination sees the dharma, whoever sees the dharma sees the Buddha.”
 When Assaji, one of the Buddha’s first disciples, was asked by Shariputra about his master’s teaching, his reply was a summary of interdependent origination, which became famous as the fundamental doctrine of buddhadharma:

 Whatever things are cause-produced, the Tathagata has told their cause;

 and what their cessation is, thus the great ascetic teaches.

 According to this law, nothing has independent, permanent, or absolute existence.
 Everything is part of a limitless web of interconnections and undergoes a continual process of transformation.
 Every appearance arises from complex causes and conditions, and in turn combines with others to produce countless effects.
 By interrupting the causal chain at certain key points, the course of existence can be altered and effects prevented by eliminating their causes.